 There are “looks” for every taste, but I’m a big believer in less is more and properly investing in and researching anyone who is going to go anywhere near my face with a needle.

 So meeting Amish Patel, founder of the Intrigue Cosmetic Clinic in Kent, couldn’t have been more reassuring.
 He’s an “aesthetic artist” and trainer and is known all over the U.K. for delivering beautiful, subtle results without the need for surgery.

-Amish trained at the Royal College Of General Practitioners and just by chatting to him, both on zoom and in-person to “iron out” some forehead wrinkles, you can tell he knows his stuff – to the point where he advised me against getting anti-wrinkle injections around my eyes as he was sure it wouldn’t work.
+Amish trained at the Royal College of General Practitioners and just by chatting to him, both on zoom and in-person about “ironing out” some forehead wrinkles, you can tell he knows his stuff – to the point where he advised me against getting anti-wrinkle injections around my eyes as he was sure it wouldn’t work.
 To me, that said quality as many practitioners will try and sell you as many treatments as possible.